Check out our latest resource! American Voters Agree on Supporting WIC: Results from a National Poll. Click here to learn more!

 The Alliance’s diverse membership realized that it was in a unique position to provide a long-term approach to advocacy.
 In addition to periodic meetings with Members of Congress and the Administration, the Alliance established a member-led Advocacy Committee.
 This Committee was tasked to compose common messages that underscore the connection between hunger and a variety of prominent political issues.
-Any members interested in participating in the Advocacy Committee should feel free to contact the committee co-chairs, Rick McNary and Meredith Dodson.
+The Advocacy Committee co-chairs are Monica Gonzales (Share Our Strength) and Colin Christensen (One Acre Fund).
+Any members interested in participating in the Advocacy Committee should feel free to contact Minerva Delgado.

 The Advocacy Committee has developed messages that link the issue of hunger to agriculture, healthcare, national security and racial equity.
 Below, you will find the compiled briefings on the issues, as well as a basic “Hunger Overview.”

 - Hunger Overview: Hunger is the inability to consume necessary amounts of food for daily sustenance because of the lack of funds and/or access to nutritional food.
 Hunger affects all 50 states, all Congressional districts, and every country on earth.

 - Hunger and Agriculture: 795 million people worldwide are considered “food insecure,” a challenge that is compounded by a population projected to grow by more than 2 billion by 2050, and limited availability of natural resources.
 To meet growing global food demand, farmers will have to increase agricultural production by 70%.
 The agriculture community has an important role to play in developing more just and efficient food systems.